 If your spouse refuses to join you in the counseling process, you may wish to consult Dr. James C. Dobson's book Love Must Be Tough for possible solutions.
 It will help you develop the strength and courage you need in order to confront this issue head-on.

 In the meantime, perhaps it will encourage you to know that you and your spouse are not alone.
 Sexual addictions of all kinds are strikingly pervasive in contemporary society.
 Contrary to the common stereotype, this is not an exclusively male problem.
 It affects men and women, boys and girls, from every age group and all walks of life.
 Because it is rooted in the basic human craving for relationship, sexual addiction is tenacious and progressive in nature.
 To put it another way, porn is powerful primarily because it offers a counterfeit form of intimacy and attachment.
 It's important to keep this in mind when seeking to help a loved one who has fallen prey to the deception that de-personalized sex can ultimately satisfy the longings of the human heart.

 Below are a number of resources and referrals that should prove useful in your efforts to help your spouse find healing and release from the bondage of sexual addiction.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman discusses the process of marital separation and explains how it can be a pathway to reconciliation and redemption when approached correctly.
+How to Make Marital Separation a Pathway to Healing and Reconciliation: Dr. Gary Chapman discusses the process of marital separation and explains how it can be a pathway to reconciliation and redemption when approached correctly.